Fixed point theorems for groups acting on non-positively curved manifolds: subspace arrangements and fixed point property

 We now begin with some useful facts to be used in the proof of Theorem \ref {infinite fix point criterion}.
 Throughout this section we assume that $G$ is a group generated by finite groups, $G=\langle G_1,G_2,G_3\rangle$.
 We further assume that any pair $G_i,G_j$ generates a finite group.
 The main idea is to find "fat" triangles whose vertices are fixed by the action restricted to $G_{i,j}=\langle G_i,G_j \rangle$.
 By assumption $ G_{i,j}$ are finite.
 Hence by Cartan's theorem (see II.2.7 in \cite {BH}) they have fixed points.

 Suppose that $H$ is a finite group acting on a Hadamard manifold $X$.
-We denote by $X^H$ the set of $H$ fixed point in $X$.
+We denote by $X^H$ the set of $H$ fixed points in $X$.
 Note that when $X$ is a Riemmanian manifold $X^H$ is a closed submanifold.
 When $X$ is a Riemmanian manifold and $x \in X$ is fixed by a group $H$ we can treat the action of $H$ as an orthogonal representation on the tangent space $T_x$.
 We wish to understand triangles whose vertices lie in $X^{G_{i,j}}$.
 We will do this in several steps.
-Recall that if $\{X_i\}_{i \in I}$ is a family of complete are complete CAT(0) spaces, their product $\prod_{i\in I} X_i$ with the $L_2$ metric is also a complete CAT(0) space .
-Let
+Recall that if $\{X_i\}_{i \in I}$ is a family of complete CAT(0) spaces, their product $\prod_{i\in I} X_i$ with the $L_2$ metric is also a complete CAT(0) space .
+Let $T$ be the space of triangles:

 and define

 for $x \in X^{G_{1,2}},~ y \in X^{G_{1,3}},~ z \in X^{G_{2,3}}$. \begin {rem} One can define also $f^1$ as $f^1(x,y,z)=d(x,y)+d(z,y)+d(z,x)$.
 Note that $f=0$ iff $f^1 =0$ and also $\inf{f}=0$ iff $\inf {f^1}=0$.
 The advantage of defining $f$ the way we did is that if we have $f \rightarrow \infty$ then $f$ has unique minimum while $f^1 $ has a minimum which is not necessarily unique.
 On the other hand calculations with $f^1$ are often easier. \end {rem}